emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have watch lists, and you can login in settings to sync them across devices. ✔️
 1. Good sorting, gives recommendations on "more info" and has franchise collections under more. ✔️
 1. Site is free from new tab/window popup ads, can be used without an adblocker (using server 5). ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

-***
-## Mocine
-### Score: 23/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 9 servers and does auto-switch if one fails. ✔️
-1. Site does have episode auto-next. ✔️
-1. Sites UI is good, feels unique and modern. ✔️
-1. Has built in subs for most things and allows adjustments. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have watch lists, but they can't be synced across devices. 🟡
-1. Site has good sorting options and a AI to give random recommendations. ✔️
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌